My wife dropped a suggestion at dinner.

 It is then I knew what she was doing.

-During diner, when she asked about IKEA, what she was really saying was, “Honey, come with me for a day and do what we used to do when we were young and life was open to every promise.
-Let’s dream like we used to dream.”
+What she was really saying when she said IKEA, was “Come with me for a day and let’s do what we used to do when we were young and life was open to every promise.
+Let’s dream together again.”